 7.0 Conclusions

 This study is the result of a two-year study and reports on the conduct of an exploratory/inductive case study on the nature of, and prospects for organisational learning by small and medium sized business organisations involved in the delivery of energy efficiency projects in South Africa.
-The study data had been collected in 2014 and sampling was drawn from organisations involved in the project delivery of an economically sensitive project which at the time of writing is still of major significance in South Africa.
-This focus was adopted to ensure participating project managers would at least have some awareness of the broad significance, for the project society, of their learning practices.
 Noting the research aims, the study identified four major factors of importance to small and medium sized business organisations involved in project delivery.
 The authors argue that an understanding of these factors provides critical guidance for practitioners involved in the delivery of similar future projects.
 In effect, the authors argue that when these factors are understood, it is more likely that key learning from project lessons (Williams, 2008), will permeate through the three levels of project value creation, organisational value creation and project society value creation that we mentioned earlier.
+In summary, however, what emerges most strongly is the significance of tacit knowledge for unstructured, novel, non-routine and technically specialised issues in particular.
+The organisational harnessing and broader project society retention of such knowledge is clearly very challenging, and yet this is precisely where best prospects for reaping performance benefits seem very likely to exist.
+Our advocacy of appropriate learning culture, linking upwards to project society level communities of practice where specialists can share tacit technical knowledge, we think, points the way forward.

 The paper also made theoretical contributions.
 As context is crucial when examining learning in small businesses (Gibbs, 1997) and enterprises (Harrison and Leitch, 2005) and also the internal dynamics of projects (Engwall, 2003), the authors argue that the study represented an opportunity to explore the moderating impact of the prevailing business environment in developing economies (in this case, South Africa) on learning practices.
 Such context is important because although small business management entrepreneurship is undoubtedly indispensable to economic development (Acs et al., 2008), studies such as those of Naudé, (2010) and Desai (2011), point out that academic project management literature focuses excessively on advanced and developed economies.
 There are very few studies such as Kropp et al. (2006) and Goedhuys and Sleuwaegen (2010) that have explored how small business organisations learn in developing countries or in fact in Africa, where it becomes important to explore the impact of nascent project society rationales upon the learning practices of individual project managers.
 Thus, our study contributes to addressing the gap in literature that exists for motivational understanding of small and medium sized project organisation centred learning practices in developing countries where project society is vital for ongoing economic development.
 We also posit that as our study took into consideration the ‘temporality’ of projects, our study serves as a platform for future research into how small and medium sized project organisations may construe performance outcomes.
-Furthermore, it also becomes of future interest to explore whether the learning approaches used by small and medium sized project organisations, operating under such pressures, enable their parent organisations to “circumvent traditional barriers to organizational change” (Sydow et al. 2004; p.
+Furthermore, it also becomes of future interest to explore whether the learning approaches used by small and medium sized project organisations, operating under such pressures, enable their parent organisations to “circumvent traditional barriers to organisational change” (Sydow et al. 2004; p.
 1475) at the same time as they address project society level learning needs.

 References